palowski/react-sokoban/README.md

 # React Sokoban
 super simple version of the classic game.
 Just for fun.

-DEV in process...
+Only 2 levels.

+## Scripts

+in the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.